luigifilippochiara/Goal-SAR/README.md

 	--load_checkpoint 'best' \
 ```

-For simplicity we provide the testing scripts for the `sdd` dataset in the `scripts` folder.
+For simplicity, we provide the testing scripts for the `sdd` dataset in the `scripts` folder.
 Specifically, you will find:

 - `test_SAR.sh`
 - `test_Goal-SAR.sh`